Duct Tape Uses (Duck Tape Uses?)

 What’s The Difference Between Duct Tape and Duck Tape?

 Well, actually, both… Duck tape came first.
 Then, Duct tape.

-Duck tape was created during World War II when the US military needed a flexible, durable, waterproof tape that would keep moisture out of ammunition cases.
+Duck tape was created during World War II.
+The US military needed a flexible, durable, waterproof tape that would keep moisture out of ammunition cases.
 Soldiers later used it for repair purposes, after seeing how well it holds up – making repairs in the field.
 The GIs called it “duck tape” because it was waterproof, like a duck’s back.
 Initially, the tape only came in army green.

-What is Duck (Duct) Tape?
-3 layers pressed together.
+It’s basically 3 layers pressed together.

 (1) Top layer is a plastic (Polyethelyne).

 - Twist a long piece into rope

 - Repair broken hoses